aditya-chettipalli/Coffee_Shop_Sales/README.md

 # Coffee Shop Sales
 ## Overview
-This Excel and Power BI dashboard is designed to provide a comprehensive analysis of coffee shop sales data.
+This Excel dashboard is designed to provide a comprehensive analysis of coffee shop sales data.
 It helps business owners and stakeholders make informed, data-driven decisions by visualizing key metrics and trends related to sales performance.

 ## Features